Punyashree-02/Road_Accident_Analysis/README.md

 📌 Note: The dataset contains accident records including weather conditions, road types, vehicle types, and casualty details.

+## 🖱️ How to Use the Dashboard

+* Use the **slicers at the top right** to filter data by road surface and weather conditions
+* Select any category to dynamically update all charts and KPIs
+* Click on charts (vehicle type, location, road type) to apply cross-filtering
+* Hover over visuals to view detailed data insights

+📌 The dashboard responds in real-time, allowing users to analyze accident patterns under different conditions.

 ## 🎯 Outcome